Looking for a satisfying & unique way to enjoy Japan's most popular spirit? Tempt your tastebuds with the best nigori sake.

-While sipping this top-rated nigori sake, you’ll immediately fall in love with a full-bodied, creamy texture that’s perfectly aligned with its wintry name.
+While sipping this top-rated nigori sake, you'll fall in love with its full-bodied, creamy texture.
+It's perfectly aligned with its wintry name.

-The “snowy” mouthfeel expands to fruity, rice-like aromatics and pear and melon overtones with a slightly nutty finish.
+The "snowy" mouthfeel expands to fruity, rice-like aromatics.
+In this cloudy sake, you'll also catch pear and melon overtones with a slightly nutty finish.